 Medical countermeasures, or MCMs, are FDA-regulated products (biologics, drugs, devices) that may be used in the event of a potential public health emergency stemming from a terrorist attack with a biological, chemical, or radiological/nuclear material, a naturally occurring emerging disease, or a natural disaster.

 Before a medical product can be approved by FDA, it must be demonstrated as efficacious.
-In the case of developing MCMs for radiological and nuclear threats, exposing human subjects to radiation would not be ethical or feasible.
-As such, FDA would grant approval based on well-controlled preclinical studies.
+In the case of developing MCMs for radiological and nuclear threats, exposing human subjects to radiation is not be ethical or feasible.
+As such, FDA will grant approval based on well-controlled nonclinical studies.
 There is also a requirement to demonstrate the drug’s safety in humans.

 Medical Countermeasures are purchased and stockpiled by the Department of Health and Human Services, the Department of Defense and various foreign governments and militaries.